Business Exit Strategy Checklist for Ultra High Net Worth CEOs

 9. Be Specific

-Buyers can come in with all sorts of proposals.
+As you implement your business exit strategy, buyers may come in with all sorts of proposals.
 Are you open to a deal that strings you along for annual payouts over several years, or do you want a lump sum all at once and nothing else?
 It’s your business, so you get to decide this.
 But it’s a critical piece to answer before you talk to a single buyer definitively.

 10. Can I List the Strengths and Weaknesses of My Business from My Buyer’s Perspective?